-- h.
-Realistically anticipated revenues to be collected - i.
-Cash-backed accumulated funds from previous years not committed for other purposes - j.
+- g.
+Realistically anticipated revenues to be collected - h.
+Cash-backed accumulated funds from previous years not committed for other purposes - i.
 Borrowed funds only for the capital budget

-While section 19 requires that a municipality may only spend money on a capital project only if - k.
+While section 19 requires that a municipality may only spend money on a capital project only if - j.
 Supply Management Policy